 I’m sure you’ll have some extra cranberries, and some extra thyme leaves laying around.
 And let’s hope you have some gin in your cabinet and a decent bottle of tonic.
 It’s a leftovers, before leftovers cocktail!

 -Make a double batch of this (minus the tonic water and ice).
 Triple batch even.
 Add it all to a pitcher and stick it in the fridge.

 -You’ll probably be balancing it on various other containers and pots that are ready to be reheated.

 -Right before serving, add a few ice cubes to each glass, pour it in, top it with tonic.
 And BOOM a delicious Thanksgiving cocktail.

 Now, who’s giving their thirteen year a old a swig of wine?!!
 KIDDING.

 Cranberry Thyme Gin and Tonic

-1. In a small saucepan, mix together the cranberries, sugar, water, splash of orange juice and vanilla extract.
-Cook for 10 to 15 minutes, pressing the cranberries with the back of your spoon until they pop (beware–they’ll splatter!).
-Add the fresh thyme and smash with the back of your spoon–this will release its aromatics.
+- In a small saucepan, mix together the cranberries, sugar, water, splash of orange juice and vanilla extract.
+Cook for 10 to 15 minutes, pressing the cranberries with the back of your spoon until they pop (beware--they'll splatter!).
+Add the fresh thyme and smash with the back of your spoon--this will release its aromatics.
 Note: The mixture should be much looser than traditional cranberry sauce.
 Pour the mixture through a strainer, discarding the solids, and reserving the cranberry syrup.

-2. To assemble the cocktail, add about 1 fluid ounces of syrup to each glass.
+- To assemble an individual cocktail, add about 1 fluid ounces of syrup to each glass.
 Top with a few cubes of ice, 2 fluid ounces of gin and then top with tonic.
 Mix and garnish with fresh sprigs of thyme.